Route launches and new route announcements (26 June – 6 July)

 The carrier’s 481-kilometre service operates up to twice-weekly, on weekends, using 156-seat A319s.
 It’ll end for the season on 1 November.

 Figari is Volotea’s third route from Montpellier Méditerranée to Corsica (Ajaccio, Bastia, Figari), and its seventh route overall from Montpellier (as above, plus Brest, Lille, Nantes, Strasbourg).

 On 1 July, Wizz Air inaugurated new bases at Larnaca, Lviv, and Tirana.

 Wizz Air started its new Larnaca base with two aircraft, with its third arriving soon.

 Including new and existing routes, this year Wizz Air will serve 36 destinations from Larnaca.

-Wizz Air on 1 July began a year-round service from Vienna to Bourgas, on the Black Sea coast, using its 230-seat A321s.
+Wizz Air on 1 July began a year-round service from Vienna to Burgas, on the Black Sea coast, using its 230-seat A321s.

 Operating twice-weekly, Wizz Air’s new route will compete directly with a twice-weekly service by Ryanair/Lauda, although the airlines will each operate on different days.

-Vienna is one of five Wizz Air routes from Bourgas this year, the others being Budapest, Katowice, Luton, and Warsaw.
+Vienna is one of five Wizz Air routes from Burgas this year, the others being Budapest, Katowice, Luton, and Warsaw.

 Despite only starting at Vienna in 2018, Austria’s capital is now Wizz Air’s fourth-largest airport by seats, OAG Schedules data shows, surpassing Warsaw.